mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 From the spec comparison, we can see that AMD's RX 7900 XTX is a good match for NVIDIA's RTX 4090 and RTX 3090 Ti.
 * All have 24GB memory, which means they can fit models of the same size.
 * All have similar memory bandwidth.
+* 4090 has 2x more Fp16 performance than 7900 XTX, while 3090 Ti has 1.3x more Fp16 performance than 7900 XTX.
+For LLM inference, however, the kernels are largely memory-bound, and the Fp16 performance is not the bottleneck.
 * RX 7900 XTX is 40% cheaper than RTX 4090.

 It is harder to compare the price of 3090Ti as that was a previous generation.
 We put it here as a reference point to provide more information.